 Is the amber light flashing?

-This indicates a pairing error with one or more of your devices.
+A flashing amber light indicates a pairing error with one or more of your devices.
 It may mean that you have to sever the connection and try again by resetting the AirPods.
 A white flashing light indicates that the AirPods are ready to connect to your Apple devices.

-Other Troubleshooting Tips
+Other AirPods Troubleshooting Tips

 Relying on the lights is not the only way to determine what’s wrong with your AirPods.

 If your AirPods sound muffled, the first thing you should check is whether or not they’re clean.
 Get rid of the ear wax, dust, and all other debris before testing again.

-If you’re not able to fix your issues via hard reset or with any of these other troubleshooting methods, there’s a good chance you AirPods have hardware issues that may not be fixable.
+If you’re not able to fix your issues via hard reset or with any of these other troubleshooting methods, there’s a good chance your AirPods have hardware issues that may not be fixable.
 In this case, your best option is to replace them with a new pair or check with Apple for any warranty options.

 A Final Thought

-However, troubleshooting and maintenance can be difficult.
+Apple AirPods are super easy to operate, especially if you’re using them alongside other Apple devices.
+However, troubleshooting and maintenance can be complex.
 Instead, users have to resort to online tutorials to guide them through these simple processes.